The Two Witnesses: Faithfulness, Discipline, and Grace

 • Rev 11:7–10 — The Beast kills them → testimony silenced, discipline experienced.
 This represents the other half of Daniel’s 70th week.

 • A Christian’s life can be seen in two parts.
-This is illustrated as Jesus confirming the covenant with a Believer.
+This is illustrated as Jesus confirming the covenant with a Believer in Daniel 9:27.
 The Christian life is divided by the point when the sacrifice ceases.
 At this stage, a Christian stops asking for forgiveness because, under delusion (2 Thessalonians 2:11), they no longer see sin as truly sinful (Hebrews 10:26).
 This leads to the time of judgment known as the Day of the Lord (Joel 1:15).

 ⏳ Daniel 9:27